kyle-heller/kyle-heller/README.md

 I'm currently diving deep into Spring to enhance my Java projects.
 I'm committed to mastering this powerful framework to develop high-performing, scalable applications.
 Additionally, I have my sights set on expanding my skills with Python in the near future.

 ## 🏋️ I’m currently working on...
 A social goal setting application using Java.
-Currently developing the webapp but would like to bring it cross platoform on Android/iOS.
+Currently developing the webapp but would like to bring it cross platform on Android/iOS.
 It's a project that's close to my heart, aiming to help users set, track, and achieve their personal and professional goals with the people they love.

 ## ⚡ Fun fact...
 Outside of coding, I'm a musician and maker.
 I believe in blending creativity with technology, and I'm always on the lookout for new ways to merge my interests in music and making with my passion for software development.